 Asked about any further world title ambitions on the back of two decision defeats, Smith wasn’t looking too far ahead.

 “I’m not really putting that out yet,” said Smith.
 “I just want to get out in the ring first and foremost.
-Just same as last time.
+It’s just the same as last time.

 “Once I get winning, see if I can get shot at the European.
-If I can get the European title then that sort of puts you back in contention for world title honors.
+If I can get the European title, then that puts you back in contention for world title honors.

 Of the above list mentioned, Selby is the man who inflicted the only stoppage loss on Smith’s C.V.